stevemussmann/GTseqTools/README.md

 * **-a / --allelematch:** Prints a file formatted for the allelematch R package
 * **-b / --binary:** Prints a file in binary format (0 = major allele, 1 = minor allele, 2 = missing data).
 * **-c / --coancestry:** Prints a file formatted for coancestry (or 'related' R package)
+* **-C / --colony:** Prints a file formatted for colony.
+Inclusion of candidate parents not implemented yet - file only good for calculating sibship currently.
 * **-g / --genepop:** Prints a file in genepop format.
+* **-G / --grandma:** Prints a file in gRandma format.
 * **-n / --newhybrids:** Prints a file in newhybrids format.
 * **-p / --plink:** Prints a file in plink format.
 Result is similar to using the --recode12 option in plink.
 Output should be valid for the program [Admixture](https://dalexander.github.io/admixture/)
 * **-q / --sequoia:** Prints a sequoia formatted genotype file.